 Why Study Here

-- We are an AAT Approved Assessment Centre
+- Guildford College is an AAT Approved Assessment Centre

 - Subject specialist teaching with proven track record of success and satisfaction

 - Learn transferable skills that are always in demand: all organisations both small and large require staff trained in accounting

 For those who have an A Level in Accounting, Level 3 Diploma or equivalent, AAT Level 2 Certificate or those who want to progress in the field.

 You don't need prior formal qualifications to begin studying but you will need to be reasonably literate and numerate.
 If you have relevant school qualifications, a degree or some accounting experience, you might be able to start at this level.
 Alternatively you should have completed the AAT Level 2 Certificate in Accounting.
 You will be required to join the AAT as a student member.

 Exercises will be handed out in class for you to complete during the week to help consolidate your learning.